trackit/aws-workflow-video-on-demand/README.md

 # vars.tf
 /*
 // module configuration variables
-//  - By changing default values and using module
+//  - By overriding default values provided by the module */
-*/

 variable "region" {